 It forms the walls of the womb, stomach, intestine and blood vessels.
 Rarely, leiomyosarcoma starts in the muscle of the womb and is called uterine sarcoma.

 These are sarcomas that develop from fatty tissue and can grow anywhere in the body.
 They usually show up as soft lumps.

 In the UK around 440 people are diagnosed with liposarcoma every year.

 Fibroblastic sarcomas grow from cells in fibrous tissue.
 The cells are called histiocytes or fibrocytes.
 Fibrosarcomas can grow in any part of the body.
 They are commonly found in the arms or legs.

 Around 460 cases of fibroblastic sarcoma are diagnosed in the UK every year.

 This type used to be called malignant fibrous histiocytoma (MFH).

 Dermatofibrosarcoma protuberans (DFSP)

-It's extremely rare and starts in the skin.
+This type is extremely rare and starts in the skin.
 It occurs most often in adults in their 30s.
-It usually behaves like a non cancerous (benign) tumour and does not spread but in 2 to 5% of cases it can spread in a small number of people.
+It usually behaves like a non cancerous (benign) tumour and does not spread.
+But it can spread in a small number of people.